hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 needed in the consensus roster.
 The use of random shares at the outset creates a random ledger private key that nobody knows.

-In the context of the consensus nodes using the TSS library, the term `ShareId` refers to the index of the share as it is returned in the list of public shares from the tss library.
-The first share in the list has share id `0`.
-If there are 10 shares total, the last share id is `9`.
+In the context of the consensus nodes using the TSS library, the term `share index` refers to the index of the share as it is returned in the list of public shares from the tss library.
+The first share in the list has share index `0`.
+If there are 10 shares total, the last share index is `9`.
 The shares are assigned to nodes in the order of NodeIds.
-If Node 0 has 3 shares, then it is given shares `0`, `1`, and `2`.
-If Node 1 has 2 shares, then it is given shares `3` and `4`, and so on.
+If Node 0 has 3 shares, then it is given share with index `0`, `1`, and `2`.
+If Node 1 has 2 shares, then it is given share indexes `3` and `4`, and so on.
 The `TssMessages` are similarly ordered.
-TssMessage `0` is the message generated for Share `0`.
+TssMessage `0` is the message generated for share index `0`.

 ![TSS re-keying next consensus roster](./Groth21-re-keying-shares-of-shares.drawio.svg)